SampleEnvironment/SECoP/protocol/specification/datainfo.rst

 .. rubric:: Transport

-As a JSON-number.
+As a JSON number.
 The client may perform a mapping back to the name.

 Example: ``200``